Can you wear glasses in a passport photo?

 In plain terms: most passport authorities now want your eyes photographed with nothing in front of them.
 That's the rule in the US, Canada, Australia, and India.
 A smaller group of authorities, led by the UK, take a softer position — they'd prefer you remove glasses, but they'll accept them if you genuinely need them, as long as there's no glare, no tint, and the frames don't cover your eyes.

 The starting point for nearly every country's rule is the International Civil Aviation Organization's Doc 9303 biometric photo standard, which requires that both eyes be fully open and clearly visible, with no shadow, reflection, or obstruction across them.
 ICAO's own baseline doesn't spell out an absolute glasses ban — it's framed around whether the eyes remain clearly visible — but in practice, glare and reflection are hard to control reliably enough for most national authorities to keep glasses on the "allowed" list, so many have simplified their domestic rule to a flat prohibition.
+The broader requirement is covered on our eyes requirements page.

 | Scenario | Typical outcome |